Agj12/Template-website/README.md

-A clean simple website templete created using HTML, CSS and JavaScript.
+A clean website templete created using HTML, CSS and JavaScript.